viraj00789/next-with-redux-and-ts/README.md

-# 🚀 Next.js Monorepo with TypeScript, Redux Toolkit & pnpm Workspaces
+# 🚀 Next.js Monorepo with TypeScript, Redux Toolkit, WebSocket & pnpm Workspaces

 This repository contains a scalable **Next.js monorepo** built using: